-ADORNHOMES INVESTMENTS KENYA LTD. hereinafter referred to as the proponent; proposes to develop residential apartments on Plot L.R No. 209/16019 (Original No. 209/9675/7), Nairobi County.
-It involves the construction of the following in a block of 2 basements, ground floor, and 18 floors:

-Parking 1 Bedroom 2 Bedrooms 2 Bedrooms with DSQ 3 Bedrooms

-GROUND FLOOR Parking - - - -

-BASEMENT 1 Parking - - - -

-BASEMENT 2 Parking - - - -

-PER TYPICAL FLOOR 4 2 2 4

-X 18 FLOORS 72 36 36 72

-TOTALS 72 36 36 72

-TOTAL NO. OF UNITS = 216

-The 2 basement floors comprise of parking spaces, ground floor shall also comprise of parking while the 1st to 18th floors will comprise of the 216No. residential apartments.
-Other salient features of the project will include protected dustbin cubicles, driveways and parking, a transformer, and generator.
-The proposed design has provided for sewer and other plumbing reticulation, and surface run-off drains.
-There shall be staircases (for emergency response) and lifts to facilitate access and vertical movement.
-The area is zoned for residential use.
+TSAVO SUNSET LTD. hereinafter referred to as the proponent; proposes to develop residential apartments on L.R No. 76/496 along Thindigua Highway Street off Kiambu Road in Thindigua area, Kiambu County.
+It involves the construction of 377No. studio apartments and 45No. one bedroomed apartments, 45No. two bed-roomed apartments, and 18No. three bed-roomed apartments (Total: 485 units of apartments) on 4 semi-detached 8-storey building blocks.
+The basement and partly ground floors comprise of parking.
+The ground to 8th floors will comprise of residential apartments.
+The roof floor will comprise on open areas and swimming pool. features of the project will include management store and office, power room, generator house, quard house, protected dustbin cubicles, driveways and parking, and the proposed project will be enclosed with a stone perimeter wall with a single gate serving as entry and exit.
+The proposed design has provided for foul and wastewater disposal system and other plumbing articulation, and surface run-off drains.

-The site is already enclosed in a perimeter wall with gates for exit and entry.
-The design and orientation of the proposed project has left ample free space for passage, natural ventilation and lighting.

 The apartments are typical in design and accommodation.
-Accommodation shall comprise of one, two, three, and four bed-roomed apartments.
-The apartments are in a block rising to eighteen sky-levels and two basements.
-There shall be staircases and lift shafts to facilitate access and vertical movement.
-The proponent has provided for driveway and parking at the basements and ground floors.
-The proposed designs/plans have been presented for approval to the Nairobi City County.
+Accommodation shall comprise of mostly bedsitters with sanitary facilities and one bedroom, two bedrooms, and three bed-roomed apartments with lounge/living room, kitchen, and sanitary facilities.
+The apartments are in 4 semi-detached blocks rising to nine sky-levels.
+There shall be staircases and three lift shafts to facilitate access and vertical movement.
+The proponent has provided for driveway and parking at the basement and ground floors.
+The proposed designs/plans have been done by Tsavo Architects and have been approved by the Kiambu County Government.
 (Please refer to the attached plans/drawings in the annex for the finer details).

 The proponent's decision to develop is largely fueled by the high demand for houses, government support for private sector participation in housing (basic need) provision, and the potential profits/return to investments.
-It is estimated that on approval; the project will take approximately 6 calendar months to implement and it is estimated to cost approximately Kenya shillings Three Hundred Thirty five million (Kshs.
-335,000,000).
+It is estimated that on approval; the project will take approximately 6 calendar months to implement and it is estimated to cost approximately Kenya shillings Four hundred million (Kshs 400,000,000).

 The trend is overwhelming in the area and similar projects are complete and others are underway, a trend that has caused a sharp increase in land values in the area due to the demand created for the land in the area by potential investors.
 Some plots in the neighborhood are under similar development and already occupied, while some others have old bungalows, maisonettes and/or town houses, all of which are in line with the planning policy for the area.
 The limited supply of land and the ever-increasing demand for housing has fuelled the need for multi-dwellings developments in an effort to alleviate the housing shortage.
 The proactive designs has provided for adequate ventilation and natural lighting, storm water drainage, water storage and foul and wastewater disposal.
 From the proposed designs, the essential set local standards (in terms of physical planning, minimum habitable rooms, basic facilities, health and safety) have been met.
-The land is registered in the name of the proponent (Please find copy of ownership documents attached).
+The land is registered in the name of the proponent (Please find copy of certificate of lease attached).